It’s no wonder this incredible city is on your radar, but you’re probably gonna need a Barcelona travel guide to do it.

 - DGTL FESTIVAL: Another techno and house festival with a focus on eco-responsibility.
 This August weekend of mind-blowing artists, innovative art, and revolutionary production has sold out two years in a row.

 - HOLI FESTIVAL.
 There are versions of this colourful Indian festival all over the world and the Barcelona version is as colourful as any.
-You’ll find various throughout the spring and summer.
+You’ll find various throughout the spring in Barcelona and summer.